openapiv1/desktop/README.md

 # E2B Desktop Environment
 This repo shows you how to run [E2B's sandboxes](https://e2b.dev/docs/sandbox/overview) with graphical desktop-like environment.
-This allows you start applications like file explorers, browsers, terminals, notes, etc.
+The desktop-like environment allows you start applications like file explorers, browsers, terminals, notes, etc.

 You can use PyAutoGUI to control the environment programmatically.